aecsocket/aeronet/README.md

 Communication over a network always has the possibility of failure.
 The connection might be dropped, there may be a burst of packet loss, or jitter may suddenly increase.
-Code which handles networking must be resilient to these conditions.
+Code which handles networking must be resilient to these conditions, and it must be easy to detect and debug in these conditions.

 ### Visualizer

+It can be useful to see real-time network statistics such as round-trip time and packet loss while working in the app.
+Transports using [`aeronet_proto`] all have a `visualizer` feature which allows you to draw an egui window with plots of such statistics, giving you real-time insight on how your code is impacting the network.

 ### Conditioning